Gob-Goblet/.github/profile/README.md

 <br clear="all" />

-### Gob Goblet is an open-source, lightweight, web-based utility for securely encrypting and decrypting modern files.
+Gob Goblet is an open-source, lightweight, web-based utility for securely encrypting and decrypting modern files.

+<p align="center">Prologue</p>
 <h1 align="center">The Legend of Gob Goblet</h1>